sbxte/tuesday/README.md

 Adding a child node to a parent nodes goes like so

 ```
-tuesday add -p <parent identifier> <message>
+tuesday add <message> [parent]
 ```
 ```
-tuesday add -p 0 "This is a child node!"
+tuesday add "This is a child node!"
+0
 ```

 ## Displaying the tree graph